Connect with JHU Students

 Information sessions are presentations designed to provide an insider perspective and to educate our students about your organization.
 Tech Talks often include more detailed information about new innovations at companies and current projects.
 Held on the Homewood campus, sessions are usually scheduled Monday through Thursday from 5–7 p.m.
 We provide a projector, speakers, and a laptop hookup, and additional AV equipment can be provided upon request.
 You can have your event catered by the vendor of your choice, and are then responsible for making arrangements and payment directly to the caterer.

-The Career Center participates in multiple Career Fairs.
-Career Fairs are hosted on the Homewood Campus in fall of each year, and give employers the ideal opportunity to market their company or organization and connect with a variety students.
-The Career Center also hosts boutique career fairs that focus on specific industries and align with our career academies, such as the STEM Career Fair or the Nonprofit Opportunity Fair.
+TOur flagship Career Fair are hosted on the Homewood Campus in fall, and give employers the ideal opportunity to market their organization and connect with a variety students.
+The Career Center also hosts boutique career fairs that focus on specific industries and align with our career academies.
 Please contact the Employer & Market Development Team to find out more about upcoming fairs.